JoshMayerr/supatool/README.md

 That is why the Supatool Registry is trying to build a large catalog of first-party public APIs which can be used as tools by agents.
 The more people using API-based agents, the better incentive for companies to simply release their OpenAPI specifications and allow agents to use their products as efficiently as possible, by agents.

-There are three parts to Supatool:
+There are two parts to Supatool:
 1. The Registry
-2. Supatool Search
+2. Supatool Search (experimental)
-3. Example agents (or "clients") that use Supatool

 What's inside?
 --------------------------